dbsid/moats_rac/README.md

 ```

   *** Note:
-         a) SELECT ANY DICTIONARY can be granted in place of the specific V$ view grants above
+  1. SELECT ANY DICTIONARY can be granted in place of the specific V$ view grants above
-         b) Supplied scripts will grant/revoke all of the above to/from the MOATS target schema/role.
+  2. Supplied scripts will grant/revoke all of the above to/from the MOATS target schema/role.

 3.2 Installation
 ----------------
 MOATS can be installed using sqlplus or any tools that fully support sqlplus commands.
 To install MOATS:

-1) Ensure that the MOATS owner schema has the required privileges described in Section 3.1 above.
+1. Ensure that the MOATS owner schema has the required privileges described in Section 3.1 above.
 A script named moats_privs_grant.sql is supplied if required (this will need to be run as a user with admin grant rights on SYS objects.
 This script will prompt for the name of the target MOATS schema).

-2) To install MOATS, login as the target schema and run the moats_install.sql script.
+2. To install MOATS, login as the target schema and run the moats_install.sql script.
 A warning will prompt for a continue/cancel option.

 3.3 Removal
 -----------